Creative Writing and English Literature BA (Hons)

 UCAS code: QW38

-Learn the ropes of publishing and broadcasting as a writer.
+Bring together your passions for reading and writing great literature with our joint programme.
 Dive into genres, topics and periods, strengthen your mastery of literature, then transform your own writing with your new understanding as you tap into your creative potential.

 Be inspired.
 Grasp deeper meanings.
 Push your creative boundaries.
 Experiment with poetry, fiction and writing for the stage, screen and radio on our BA (Hons) Creative Writing and English Literature.